Cavity-Magnon-Polariton spectroscopy of strongly hybridized electro-nuclear spin excitations in LiHoF4: Introduction

 In the present study, we exploit the strong hyperfine interaction to indirectly measure and manipulate nuclear spin states through interfacing with the electronic spins, in other words, an nuclear magnetic resonance (NMR) measurement facilitated by electron spin resonance (ESR) measurement.
 The method is applied to LiHoF$_4$, an insulating rare-earth magnet with large electronic and nuclear spins (J = 8, I = 7/2) that has been established as a model 3D Ising magnet undergoing a quantum phase transition (QPT) induced by transverse magnetic field \cite{Bitko1996,Chakraborty2004,Ronnow2005,Ronnow2007}.
 The localized hyperfine interaction on Ho$^{3+}$ sites in LiHoF$_4$ is very strong, which fundamentally alters the collective energy landscape and is responsible for the incomplete softening of the electronic mode \cite{Ronnow2005,McKenzie2018} at the quantum critical point (QCP).
 Concomitantly, it results in field-dependent excitation spectra in the GHz frequency range with long life-times \cite{Kovacevic2016, Libersky2021}, providing the compound potentials for applications in quantum communications such as spatial multiplexing.

 In order to perform the "ESR assisted NMR" measurement described above on LiHoF$_4$, we strongly couple a single crystal sample of LiHoF$_4$ to the photon field inside a re-entrant cavity, thereby creating a cavity-magnon-polariton (CMP) system.
-Such systems are traditionally modelled as two- or multi-level-systems (TLS/MLS) interacting with a bosonic bath that represents the cavity field.
+Such systems are traditionally modeled as two- or multi-level-systems (TLS/MLS) interacting with a bosonic bath that represents the cavity field.
 These systems are often characterized within the framework of the input-output formalism with frequent use of either macrospin representation \cite{Soykal2010} or Bosonization procedures \cite{Zhang2014} for simplification.
 While this provides some technical convenience when dealing with a single magnon mode, it quickly becomes cumbersome as the number of transitions increases, which is the case for most real materials.
-Furthermore, in deriving expressions for the scattering parameters under these procedures, rotating wave approximation (RWA) is often employed to simplify the interaction term between the TLS/MLS and the cavity field, limiting the applicability of the theory.
+Furthermore, in deriving expressions for the scattering parameters under these procedures, rotating wave approximation (RWA) is often applied to the interaction between the TLS/MLS and the cavity field to simplify the calculation, limiting the applicability of the theory.

 In contrast, we start with a total Hamiltonian using reaction coordinate and circumvent both semi-classical approximations by establishing an explicit connection between the input-output formalism and the generalized susceptibilities from the linear response theory.
-We then apply this model to analyze our experimental data on LiHoF$_4$ in a cavity at the radio frequency (RF), followed by numerically reproducing all observed behaviours to demonstrate the model's capacity as both an investigative instrument for magnon-polariton systems alike as well as a benchmark for theories that aim to provide comprehensive descriptions of spin dynamics in real materials \cite{Everts2019}.
+We then apply this model to analyze our experimental data on LiHoF$_4$ in a cavity at the radio frequency (RF), followed by numerically reproducing all observed behaviors to demonstrate the model's capacity as both an investigative instrument for magnon-polariton systems alike as well as a benchmark for theories that aim to provide comprehensive descriptions of spin dynamics in real materials \cite{Everts2019}.